rwb/c621/README.md

 ### Lesson 9 - Monday 3/31/25

 * Last week, I asked you to look at the 2019 data to investigate heteroscedasticity.
-* Let'w work through that now.
+* Let's work through that now.

 ```R
 d <- read.csv(file="ih.csv",header=T,sep=",")